Honest, hands-on roundup

 The Mac-first ZoomIt alternative

-Scribbble is built Mac-first with a modern, draggable floating toolbar and a richer toolset than ZoomIt — including Spotlight (focus dim), Highlighter and Measure.
+Scribbble is built Mac-first with a modern toolbar you can dock to the left or right edge, and a richer toolset than ZoomIt — including Spotlight (focus dim), Highlighter, Measure, full shapes (arrow, rectangle, ellipse) and a built-in Snapshot tool that captures the whole screen or a region.
 It's free to download and ships with a companion free Screenshot Annotate web tool.
 The trade-off: no screen zoom feature (use macOS's built-in accessibility zoom for that).

 Best for